 One of the most cherished pets in ancient Egypt was a monkey.
-The ancient Egyptians treated this intelligent creature with overwhelming adoration.
+Monkeys in Egypt were treated with overwhelming adoration.
 This is evidenced by the recent discovery of monkeys being buried alongside the dead in tombs, meaning that their owners desired to continue enjoying their presence even into the afterlife.
 Their deep love and fondness of monkeys are reflected in one of the names given to them, Mer-redit, meaning “the love she gives”.
 Based on artistic representations, it is obvious that the ancient Egyptians deeply admired and adored monkeys.

 Based on art from antiquity and monkey remains, there are five primary monkeys specifies that have been identified as existing in ancient Egypt: